emreugurlu/security-grc-tools/Data-Encryption/AWS-RDS-Scanner/README.md

 # AWS-RDS-Scanner

 ## Overview

 Welcome to the `aws-rds-scanner` tool.
-This Go script allows you to scan Amazon RDS (Relational Database Service) instances and clusters in your AWS account.
-It provides information about StorageEncryption status, availability zones, and other details.
+Developed in Go, this script is designed to comprehensively audit Amazon RDS (Relational Database Service) instances and clusters within your AWS account.
+Its primary function is to evaluate and report on the encryption status of your RDS resources, crucial for maintaining security and compliance.
+The tool focuses on two key aspects:

+- **Encryption-At-Storage:** It checks whether the RDS instances and clusters have the `StorageEncrypted` attribute set to true, indicating that the data at rest is encrypted.

+- **Encryption-In-Transit:** The script assesses the configuration settings related to encryption-in-transit, varying based on different AWS RDS engine types and setups.

+In addition to encryption statuses, the tool also gathers and provides detailed information about other vital attributes, such as engine types, availability zones, and more.
+This makes the `aws-rds-scanner` a valuable asset for administrators and compliance teams who need to ensure their AWS RDS deployments meet strict security standards.

 ## Prerequisites
 Before running the script, make sure you have the following: